MahaDAO/governence-contracts/README.md

 Every user that locks their `MAHA` gets a balance assigned to them.
 This balance represents their voting and it decays over time (from a max period of 4 years).
 The locker returns this balance by calling the `balanceOf(...)` function which calculates using a linear function that takes into account current time, lock duration and lock amount.

-The maximum duration a user can lock for is 4 years.
-There is no minimum amount that a lock needs to have.
-Lock times are rounded off by the week.

-When creating a lock, there is a minimum amount of `100 MAHAX` that a NFT needs to maintain.
+The maximum duration a user can lock for is `4 years`.
+There is no upper limit for the amount of `MAHA` that can be lcoked however there is a minimum amount of `100 MAHAX` that a NFT needs to maintain.
 This can be changed at any time by the governance.
+Lock expiry times are rounded off by the week and the minimum lock time can be `1 week`.

 ### NFTs and Staking